 Set Up a Phone Appointment with a Mortgage Broker/Agent

 The mortgage options that your bank offers might not be the best for your financial situation.
 But you won’t know what other options are out there if you don’t shop around.
 The role of a mortgage advisor is to do just that – assess your needs and review all the different mortgage plans and rates to find a mortgage that suits your budget and lifestyle.
 So before you contact your bank, reach out to a mortgage advisor to review all of your options.

 Before you start looking for properties, you should get pre-qualified or pre-approved for a mortgage.
 This will help you to understand exactly how much you can afford before you start house hunting.
 It can also signal to sellers that you’re serious about buying and have the money ready to purchase now.

 Your mortgage advisor will need a number of documents from you to start the process.
 This will include income and employment verification, as well as proof of down payment.
 Your mortgage advisor will let you know exactly what documents to have ready for your first meeting and as part of the conditions when you are approved.

 There are a number of incentives available to you that will help you qualify and reduce your monthly mortgage payments as a first-time homebuyer.
 One is the First Time Home Buyer Incentive offered by CMHC that is a shared equity mortgage with the Government and offers 5 to 10% for a newly constructed home or 5% for a resale home.
 This added bonus can help offset the down payment to lower the monthly costs.
 Your mortgage advisor will explain all the available incentives and help you to decide which ones are right for you.

 There’s a lot to learn when it comes to navigating through your first mortgage.
 Fortunately, a mortgage advisor will help you every step of the way.
-Contact us today at the Mortgage Advisors to set up your consultation today.
+You can check our mortgage calculator to have a first estimation or contact us to set up your consultation today.